 Elective Approved Elective 3 hours

-CHS 623 Must successfully complete one course in statistics (CHS 440) prior to enrollment
+DPH 623 Must successfully complete one course in statistics (DPH 440) prior to enrollment

 MPH Health Education Emphasis Area Competencies(adopted from The National Commission For Health Education Credentialing, Inc., Responsibilities and Competencies)